kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.

-To cross validate my model, I randomly split the training data into a training set (80 %) and validation set (20%).
+To crossvalidate my model, I randomly split the training data into a training set (80 %) and a validation set (20%).
 I did this by using 'train_test_split' function of the sklearn.model_selection package.
 For the code look at "Split data" chapter of the ipython notebook.

-My original training set had 34799 images.
+* My original training set had 34799 images.
-My final training set had 53904 number of images.
+* My final training set had 53904 number of images.
-My final validation set and test set had 13476 and 12630 number of images.
+* My final validation set and test set had 13476 and 12630 number of images.

 ---